Agricultural Literacy Curriculum Matrix

 - Computer or tablet device for each student

-crop residue: plant material remaining in a field after harvesting, including leaves, stalks, roots
+crop residue: plant material remaining in a field after harvesting, including leaves, stalks, and roots

 irrigation: artificial application of water to the land or soil to assist plant growth